Register for Your Internship

-Every student completing a degree in COMS or SADA must complete at least 3 credit hours of internship to graduate.
-You must have:
+Every SCDC student must complete at least 3 internship credit hours to graduate.

 Here’s what you do: